patriotsoftware/branch-db-action/README.md

 #### 'github_actor' (required)
 GitHub property 'github.actor' to capture who is initiating the action.

+#### 'sql_dump' (optional)
+Set to false by default.
+Used for debugging.
+Upload dump.sql file as dump-sql artifact to workflow.

 #### 'aws_access_key' (required)
 Access key for Aws upload.